Hair and its Growth Cycle

-The human foetus possesses a covering of fine soft usually non-pigmented hair.
-This covering is usually shed in-utero, during the seventh or eighth month of gestation.
+The human foetus possesses a covering of fine soft usually pigment free hair.
+This covering is usually shed in-utero during the seventh or eighth month of gestation.

 Children can possess fine short non-pigmented vellus hairs on all body surfaces except palms soles eyelids, backs of distal phalanges, glans penis, lips.

-At puberty, terminal hair appears in the secondary sexual areas, commencing at the pubic region where it is pigmented and becomes coarser and often curly.
+At puberty, terminal hair appears in the secondary sexual areas, commencing at the pubic region where it is pigmented and becomes coarser.
 These programmed changes occur due to androgenic stimulation in both males and females.
-Pubic hair is followed by axillary growth after approx. 24 months.
+Pubic hair growth is followed by axillary growth approx. 24 months later.
 Males thereafter produce hair on the face, back and limbs.
 Many men at some time after puberty suffer scalp follicular regression with a temporal hairline recession and the familiar bald patch at the posterior vertex.
 These often coalesce to produce MPA (male pattern baldness - androgenetic alopecia).
-This type of baldness is inherited and occurs in the presence of the converted androgen di-hydro-testosterone.
+This type of baldness is genetically inspired and occurs in the presence of the converted androgen di-hydro-testosterone.
 'Greying' of hair is due to the gradual loss of the melanocytes' pigment - melanin.
 In white hairs the melanocytes are absent.
 This is largely determined by heredity factors, hyperthyroidism and some autoimmune diseases.

 Hair is an epidermal appendage that lies within the dermis.
 Each hair emerges from a tubular invagination called a follicle.
 The follicle resembles a narrow pocket within the skin, as if a tiny finger had pushed the epidermis down into the Dermis and the underlying subcutaneous tissue.
 The lower extreme is penetrated by the Dermal Papilla an upward protrusion of connective tissue which produces microscopic cells of several kinds from which the hair is formed and developed by cellular elongation and keratinisation.